michael-simons/running-free/blog/explorer.md

         cluster: cluster_index,
         num_tiles: num_tiles
       }
-  } AS feature
+  } AS feature, zoom
   FROM biggest_cluster
 )
-SELECT CAST({
+SELECT zoom, CAST({
   type: 'FeatureCollection',
   features: list(feature)
 } AS JSON)
-FROM features;
+FROM features
+GROUP BY zoom;
 ```

 * The Common Table Expression (CTE) named `biggest_cluster` aggregates all tiles that are part of the 5 biggest clusters into one geometry with `ST_Union_Agg`
-* In the `feature` CTE  a struct is defined that ressembles a GeoJSON feature, with the `ST_ExteriorRing` of the union from the first step turned into a GeoJSON geometry representation
+* In the `feature` CTE  a struct is defined that resembles a GeoJSON feature, with the `ST_ExteriorRing` of the union from the first step turned into a GeoJSON geometry representation
-* The final select is just aggregation all features with `list` and than casting the nested structs into Json.
+* The final select is just aggregation all features with `list` and then casting the nested structs into JSON
+* In production, I do apply `ST_ReducePrecision` for each feature in the `features` CTE, to make the generated JSON a bit more handable

 ## Summary